anompermadi/web-calculator/README.md

 - CSS
 - JavaScript

-this project i use flexbox and responsive media for the UX. beside the UI i use the DOM and web storage service for temporary save the calculation history.
+this project i use flexbox, responsive media also the DOM and web storage service for temporary save the calculation history.

 Follow the steps and Good luck